alexanderenrique/alexanderenrique.github.io/docs/general/today-i-learned.md

 layout: page
 title: "Today I Learned"
 categories: [general]
-tags:
+tags: [learning, knowledge, daily]
-  - learning
-  - knowledge
-  - daily
-  - discoveries
-  - insights
-  - tips
-  - tricks
-  - documentation
-  - #learning
-  - #knowledge
 ---

+# Today I Learned

 I'm learning just all the time and I think it's cool to look back and see what you learned and when.
+Just a simple list.

 ## Learnings

-### 10/02/2025
-- how to buy a domain and link it to your github pages site
-- about DNS and TXT records and how to set them up and kinda what they do ish

 ###10/1/2025
-- learned about 11ty and other ways to build a website
+- Scalable vector graphics, how to properly design a website
-- learned about mermaid.js and ways to spice up my page with diagrams

-### 09/25/2025
-- How python plugins are structured and how to make your own

-### 09/24/2025
-- REDIS as an intermediary between NEMO and the MQTT service, the concept of message queues and how they work
+- how domain names work

 #### 09/10/2025
 - When you manually start a google VM, you are using one set of permissions.
 When you cloud scheduler starts it using the SA (Service Account) it has a different set of permissions.
 And the SA needs to have the privileges to say get credentials from GCP